Flynn Gower

-Flynn Gower (born.
-1972) is an Australian vocalist, composer and guitarist, currently the frontman of The Occupants.
+Flynn Gower is an Australian vocalist, composer and guitarist who is currently the frontman of The Occupants.
 He is best known as frontman of the rock band Cog, which disbanded in 2010.
 He was also a guitarist in now-defunct funk metal band The Hanging Tree.

 Biography

-Flynn Gower was born in 1972 in Sydney, Australia, and is the oldest of 3 children.
-He initiated his career in the early- to mid-90s forming the funk metal band The Hanging Tree, which became one of the most popular bands in the Sydney live circuit.
+Gower initiated his career in the early- to mid-90s forming the funk metal band The Hanging Tree, which became one of the most popular bands in the Sydney live circuit.
 After a few years developing a following through extensive touring, the band released a debut, self-titled album in 1996.

 Shortly before the recording of this album, Lucius Borich, a childhood friend of Gower joined the band on drums, after leaving ARIA Award nominated grunge band Juice.
 In 1997, Borich left the band and travelled to the U.S. to do session work.
 Throughout, however, Gower was communicating with Borich, both writing new music.
 This led to the formation of Cog in 1998.

 Gower had, in preparation for a move to the U.S., sold all of his gear.
 However, Borich had returned home, unhappy with the session work he had been undertaking.
 For the next 8 years, Cog consumed the musical direction of Gower, though much of the music the band was playing had been written before the 1998 formation of the band.
 The band recorded demos in 1998, with Borich playing bass.
 Flynn's brother Luke Gower was brought in on bass guitar for live shows.